 |

-In addition to the three backup types of file backup, there is also a system backup.
-This refers not only to a specific file system or database, but to a complete system.
-A system image of the installed operating system is created, including all system files, installed programs and your own files.
-You get a snapshot of all drives that are relevant for running the respective operating system.
+In addition to the three file backup types, there is also the system backup.
+This refers not only to a specific file system or database, but to an entire system.
+This creates a system image of the installed operating system, including all system files, installed programmes and your own files.
+The result is a snapshot of all drives that are relevant for running the respective operating system.
 Instead of restoring all files individually, a completely operational system can be restored in the event of a serious software problem.
 This saves a lot of time compared to a new installation.

 The 3-2-1 backup method serves as a first guide for creating a backup strategy.
 Multiple backup files should be distributed on different data carriers and stored separately from one another:

-Should your running server and backup server be affected by elemental damage or theft, the externally stored backup becomes a glimmer of hope.
-So it is more than just sensible to base your strategy on the 3-2-1 backup method.
+If your running server and backup server are affected by elemental damage or theft, the externally stored backup becomes a ray of hope.
+It therefore makes more than just sense to organise your strategy according to the 3-2-1 backup method.

-Anyone who has already discovered the right backup type for themselves can orientate themselves on the multigenerational backup principle - a popular backup method that can be used to optimize data backup.
+If you have already discovered the right type of backup for you, you can follow the multi-generation backup principle – a popular backup method that can be used to optimise data backups.
 The aim is to carry out a complete data backup as efficiently as possible.
-And this is how it should succeed:
+And this is how it should work:

-At the beginning of a data backup, a full backup is created and then daily backups - the so-called "son backups".
-The son backups can either be done as differential or incremental backups.
-At the end of the week, a full backup, the "father backup", is performed.
-Since this also contains all daily backups of the week, all previous backups (child backups) are deleted.
-After four weeks, four individual weekly father backups have accumulated, which are then saved by the "grandfather backup".
+At the beginning of a data backup, a full backup is created and then daily backups – the so-called "son backups".
+The son backups can be either differential or incremental backups.
+At the end of the week, a complete backup, the "father backup", is performed.
+As this also contains all daily backups for the week, all previous backups (son backups) are deleted.
+After four weeks, four individual weekly father backups have accumulated, which are then removed by the "grandfather backup".

-TIP: You play it safe if you use different storage media for the various components of the multi-generation principle.
+TIP: To be on the safe side, use different storage media for the different components of the multi-generation principle.

-You now have a basic understanding of the different types of backups.
-For a granite base, we would like to give you specific recommendations from our experts in the next blog post at the end of April.
-In particular, helpful tips for choosing the right backup technology are summarized so that you can identify the backup method that is right for you.
+You have now developed an understanding of the different types of backup.
+In the next blog post, we would like to give you specific recommendations from our experts for a solid foundation.
+In particular, we will summarise helpful tips for selecting the right backup technology so that you can develop the right backup method for you.